Dartegnian/portfolio/README.md

 An interactive portfolio website with [Material You color](https://m3.material.io/) schemes.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1, kept up-to-date as much as possible.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1, and kept up-to-date as much as possible.
+Currently on Angular 17.

 ## Development server